-DES 101 INTRODUCTION TO DESIGN TWO DIMENSIONAL I
+DES 101 INTRODUCTION TO TWO-DIMENSIONAL DESIGN

 DES 102 INTRODUCTION TO DESIGN TWO DIMENSIONAL II

 Prerequisite: DES 101.
 Continuation of DES 101, involving in-depth assignments stressing composition and form, idea development, design process, and color dynamics, while strengthening skills and control.
 Offered every semester.

 Introductory course exploring the visual, analytical, and spatial considerations of three-dimensional design.
 Creative problem-solving, compositional, and technical skill development through hands-on investigation of various three-dimensional materials emphasizing creative expression and concept development.
 Offered every semester.

 DES 104 INTRODUCTION TO DESIGN THREE DIMENSIONAL II